lips-hci/stereo_ae400/README.md

 #### Camera side:

- The default setting of AE400 camear is _192.168.0.100_, however, you can assign new IP address to it via browser.
+ The default setting of AE400 camera is _192.168.0.100_, however, you can assign new IP address to it via browser.

- Input URL http://192.168.0.100 to open AE400 configuration page, log in, write new IP address and save setting
+ Input IP as URL http://192.168.0.100 to open AE400 configuration page, log in, write new IP address and save setting

  <img src="screenshot_ae400_online_configuration.png" width="400">